Strayker-Software/Binder/README.md

 # Usage of Binder

+Make sure you have installed .NET Core at least 3.1.
-Just download the newest version from [Release](https://github.com/StraykerPL/Binder/releases) page.
+Than just download the newest version from [Release](https://github.com/StraykerPL/Binder/releases) page.
 For detailed info look into user's documentation.

 # TODO